 affordability, and to helping students identify the sources of funding

 If you are a UK student on one of our BA (Hons) degree courses, and you don't already hold an undergraduate degree, you are eligible to apply for a loan from the Student Loan Company.
 These loans cover both tuition fees and maintenance.
 Please note that this will only cover up to Â£6000 of your fees.
 Further information on all aspects of student funding is available at: www.direct.gov.uk/studentfinance and www.sfengland.slc.co.uk

-If you are a student from another EU country you will also be entitled to a loan towards your tuition fees.
+If you are a student from another EU country and have been a resident in the UK for a minimum of three years you will also be entitled to a loan towards your tuition fees.
 However, you will not normally be eligible for student maintenance loans or maintenance grants, although there are exceptions to this rule.
 For further information please consult www.direct.gov.uk/studentfinance-eu.

 A Professional and Career Development Loan can help pay for learning that enhances job skills or career prospects.
-This is a bank loan which is paid back when a course has been completed, however, you don’t pay interest for the period when you’re in learning.
+This is a bank loan which is paid back when a course has been completed, however, you do not pay interest for the period when you are in learning.
 A number of our full-time courses are registered with the Learning Skill Council for such loans.
 Please note that the loan usually covers a maximum of two years.
 To find out if you are eligible and how to go about applying please visit www.direct.gov.uk/PCDL or contact National Careers Service on 0800 100 900.